Artist Support Grants

 About the Program

-Artist Support Grants (formerly Regional Artist Project Grants) is a one-year regional grant program to support individual artists during and following the COVID-19 pandemic.
+Artist Support Grants (formerly Regional Artist Project Grants) is a regional grant program to support individual artists during and following the COVID-19 pandemic.
 The Artist Support Grant (ASG) program expands the number of regional consortiums from 13 to 18 to ensure more equitable disbursement of funds to artists in rural and urban areas across the state.
 The program provides direct support to individual artists for professional and artistic development, either to enhance their skills and abilities to create work, or to improve their business operations and capacity to bring the work to audiences.
+Grants will range in awards from $500 to $2,000.

 This program will provide financial support to committed, gifted individual artists and small, unincorporated groups of collaborating artists residing in Forsyth, Davidson, Davie, Guilford, and Randolph counties and is intended to support a broad range of talented artists in the genres of visual arts, performing arts, literary arts, music composition, choreography, and interdisciplinary arts.
 The program is operated in partnership with ArtsGreensboro, Arts Davidson County, Davie County Arts Council, High Point Arts Council and The Randolph Arts Guild.
 Funding is provided by the N.C.
 Arts Council, a division of the Department of Natural and Cultural Resources.

 Note to Applicant: Link will take you to ArtsGreensboro online grant system.
-If you have questions, you may contact Jordan Booker-Medley.
+If you have questions, you may contact Shannon Stokes.

 Eligibility and Scope